DanStroeter/CageModeler/README.md

 ## Getting started

 CageModeler utilizes CMake for project file generation, vcpkg for managing external dependencies, and CMake presets to streamline configurations across major platforms - Windows, Linux, and macOS.
+Compiling the source requires [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) installed.
 For Linux, ensure the presence of the following packages:
 - `zip` (for vcpkg functionality)
 - `libomp-dev`
 - `libtool`